drpngx/keyboard-doc/README.md

 ![Iris CE layout](png-iris-ce-vial-layout-modtap-v4-swapalt.png)

 The Svalboard layout discussed here.
 The base layout is nearly identical to the default.
-I am just using an extra layout with four clusters.
+I am just using an extra layer with four clusters.
 ![Svalboard layout](png-svalboard-v3-single-layer.png)

 ## Fitment